-Possum Kingdom Lake is about halfway between Fort Worth and Abilene.
-That’s about the line where Texas topography changes from blackland prairie and small hills to flat and arid semi-desert.
-From Fort Worth, you can take the direct route, which is basically Interstate 20 to Highway 16.
+Just a couple of hours from Dallas, Possum Kingdom Lake, located in Caddo, Texas, is about halfway between Fort Worth and Abilene.
+The location is about where the Texas topography changes from black land prairie and small hills to flat and arid semi-desert.
+From Fort Worth, you can take the direct route to the park, on Interstate 20 to Highway 16.
 Or, you can take the scenic northern route through Mineral Wells, Palo Pinto, Metcalf Gap, and a few other small towns.

 Once you get to Possum Kingdom State Park, there is not a whole lot of RV parking because not much is needed.
-There are so many RV sites and everything is so close that you may not do much driving.
-There are some parking areas next to the main boat launch, near the fishing pier and marina, and near the main hiking trails.
+There are so many RV sites, and everything is so close that you may not do much driving.
+There are some parking areas next to the main boat launch, near the fishing pier and marina, and the main hiking trails.

-The Spanish Oaks Campground features 21 RV sites that stretch from the fishing pier all the way to the swimming area, so there’s plenty of elbow room.
-You'll love the amazing views of Possum Kingdom Lake right from your campsite.
-Each site has a 20/30/50 amp electrical hookup and a water hookup.
-Your site will have a grill, fire pit, and picnic table for your enjoyment.
-Amenities include a shower/restroom facility, children’s play area, large picnic area, and a camp store that has groceries, fishing supplies, gasoline and gifts.
-Pets are welcome.
-Reservations can be made up to five months in advance.
+Spanish Oaks Campground is the premium campground featuring 21 RV campsites that stretch from the fishing pier to the swimming area, so there is plenty of elbow room.
+You'll love the fantastic views of Possum Kingdom Lake right from your campsite.
+Each site has a 20/30/50-amp electrical hookup, as well as a water hookup.
+Your site will also have a grill, fire pit, and picnic table.
+Other amenities include a shower house and a modern restroom, a children’s play area, and an extra-large picnic area in case you want to host a group too large to accommodate at your campsite.

 At Possum Kingdom Lake, the water usually warms up in March and stays warm until well into the fall.
 The swimming area is on the west side of the park, far away from the boat launch, marina, fishing pier, and other busy park areas.
 That’s a nice bonus.
 No lifeguard is on duty, so it’s best to swim with a buddy.
 But the water is fairly tranquil most of the time, and since Possum Kingdom Lake is artificial, there are almost no underwater drop-offs.
 In addition to swimming, scuba diving and snorkeling are also popular at Possum Kingdom State Park.